 As presented, the confident interval for the mean difference in the t-test, because of the differences in SE and critical value.

+Total = 5/10

 How could you have used the results of the analysis performed in part a to predict whether the analysis in part c would have found a stronger or weaker association (as measured by the magnitude of the t statistic and p value)?